libp2p/specs/pubsub/gossipsub/README.md

 These are a couple of options we are exploring as canonical approaches for the discovery driver:
-- DHT lookups using provider records.
+- DHT rendezvous using provider records; peers in the topic announce a provider record named after the topic.
 - Rendezvous through known or dynamically discovered rendezvous points.

 ### Flood routing